PralhadYadav/RiskDent/README.md

 # Auto created documentation
 $ npm run doc

-DOcumentation file is not hosted.
+Documentation file is not hosted.
 Run this command locally and open index.html file from documentation folder.

 ```